Editorial

 “He just turned 91, but there’s no stopping that man,” the Port Alberni-born Campbell told CHEK.
 “He’s just totally full of beans.”

-And that brings us to the first Flag Day, in 1996, and maybe not beans, but Chretien was surely filled with energy and vigour.
+That brings us to the first Flag Day, in 1996, and maybe not beans, but Chretien was surely filled with energy and vigour that day.

 The first Flag Day was held in a park in Gatineau, Que.,—we called it Hull back then—across the Ottawa River from Parliament Hill.
 It was a stingingly cold day.
 Thousands showed up and the place was electric.